Last Updated on November 15, 2020 by Sweet and Savoury Pursuits

 - In a large bowl, add the brown sugar, eggs and vanilla extract.
 With a wooden spoon, blend until well combined.

 - Add the dry ingredients to the wet and add the room temperature melted butter.
 Blend thoroughly.
-Add the nuts or chocolate chips and mix well.
+Add the walnuts or chocolate chips and mix well.

 - Refrigerate the batter for approximately 45 minutes.